wkaisertexas/tiktok-uploader/README.md

 upload_videos(..., options=options)
 ```

+> [!NOTE]
-> Note: Make sure to use the right selenium options for your browser
+> Make sure to use the right selenium options for your browser

 <h2 id="headless"> 🤯 Headless Browsers </h2>